Olivier-AIST/Franka_Custom_ROS2_Controller/README.md

 # Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](https://github.com/frankarobotics/franka_ros2/blob/humble/CONTRIBUTING.md) for more details on how to contribute to this project.

 ## License

-All packages of franka_ros2 are licensed under the Apache 2.0 license.
+All packages of this project are licensed under the Apache 2.0 license.

 ## Contact